.avif)

 Co-op renovations in Manhattan require vision and precision.
 See how our design-build process transforms homes from Fifth Avenue to Sutton Place.

-Overlooking Central Park from one of Manhattan’s most distinguished addresses, this 4,000 square foot pre-war co-op at 1035 Fifth Avenue had not been updated in more than fifty years.
-Our client turned to Gallery for a full design overhaul that honored the home’s Italian Renaissance architecture while transforming the space for modern living.
-The plan called for preserving timeless architectural details and polished marble accents while introducing contemporary functionality and the addition of a new full bathroom and powder room.
+Overlooking Central Park from one of Manhattan’s most distinguished addresses, this 4,000-square-foot pre-war co-op at 1035 Fifth Avenue had gone more than fifty years without an update.
+Our client turned to Gallery for a full overhaul that honored the home’s Italian Renaissance architecture while bringing it up to modern living.
+The plan preserved the original architectural details and polished marble accents, and it added a full bathroom and a powder room.

-Unsurprisingly, working in such a storied building presented both creative opportunities and technical challenges.
-Fifth Avenue co-ops are known for strict renovation requirements, which meant every design choice and construction step required precision, various rounds of review, and general respect for the property’s history.
-To accommodate, our team developed custom trims and millwork to blend seamlessly with original finishes, restored the parquet flooring, and rewired much of the home without compromising the pre-war character.
+Renovating in 1035 5th Ave carries real technical demand.
+Fifth Avenue co-ops hold strict renovation requirements, so each design choice and construction step moved through several rounds of review with respect for the property’s history.
+Our team built custom trims and millwork to match the original finishes and restored the parquet flooring, then rewired much of the home while keeping its pre-war character intact.

-The result is a residence that feels timeless yet reinvented, achieved through considerate craftsmanship and a deep understanding of what makes these historic Manhattan spaces so special.
+The finished residence reads as timeless and renewed at once, the product of careful craftsmanship and a close read of what makes these historic Manhattan spaces work.
 View our full co-op renovation at 1035 5th Avenue.

 .jpg)